swaptacular/swpt_accounts/protocol.rst

    be ignored.

 .. [#note-limitations] The UTF-8 encoding of the ``transfer_note``
   string MUST NOT be longer than 500 bytes.
-Server implementations MAY impose additional restrictions on the format and the content of this string, as long as: 1) those restrictions are precisely defined and known in advance; 2) an empty string is a valid ``transfer_note``.

 .. [#transfer-match] The matching prepared transfer MUST have the same ``debtor_id``, ``creditor_id``, ``transfer_id``,